eng-gabrielscardoso/eng-gabrielscardoso/README.md

 ## About me

 Hello, I'm Gabriel Santos Cardoso,paraense (Brazil), 22 years old, and always open to new opportunities.
 Feel free to contact me to discuss business, and studies, or simply exchange a good idea between colleagues.

-As a seasoned Full Stack developer I am about creating innovative solutions that drive business success.
-With a proven track record of developing scalable and successful web applications, I am skilled in both front-end and back-end technologies, including modern frameworks and multicultural environments.

-My experience includes designing and implementing databases using SQL and NoSQL technologies, deploying applications, and optimizing performance through responsive web design techniques.
-I am proficient in version control systems such as Git, and have a strong ability to troubleshoot and debug applications.

-I have excellent communication and collaboration skills, working effectively in individual and team settings.
-I am constantly adapting to changing technologies and enjoy staying up-to-date with the latest industry trends.
-My passion for coding, combined with my problem-solving mindset, makes me a versatile asset to any development team.

 ## Experiences